 - If you’re a sponsor church, encourage your church to remember your planter(s) on Pastor’s Appreciation Month.
 Maybe lead them to all sign a card for Planters in the area.
 Send it with a date night gift card to a planter family (I promise they need it desperately).

-- If you’re a sponsor church, send a staff member to one of the gatherings of your church plant in October, & take a moment to share about Pastor’s Appreciation Month & lead the plant to give a round of applause for their hard working planter then pass a card to the planter & his spouse.
+- If you’re a sponsor church, send a staff member to one of the gatherings of your church plant in October, and take a moment to share about Pastor’s Appreciation Month and lead the plant to give a round of applause for their hard working planter then pass a card to the planter and his spouse.
 This simple act will probably plant seeds in the congregation for the rest of the month or for next year.

-- If your church has a large staff, adopt a planter for prayer & encouragement during the month of October to extend the Appreciation that your church extends to you.
+- If your church has a large staff, adopt a planter for prayer and encouragement during the month of October to extend the Appreciation that your church extends to you.

 - Invite a Planter to share at your Wednesday night or Sunday night gathering during October & let your congregation appreciate them for the hard work they are doing.

 This is a starter list.
-Imagine taking a big risk to start something from scratch, working long hours, having a lot of difficult conversations, maybe working a second or third job, & seeing slow developing fruit for a few years.
-These guys need & deserve our thanks & appreciation.
+Imagine taking a big risk to start something from scratch, working long hours, having a lot of difficult conversations, maybe working a second or third job, and seeing slow developing fruit for a few years.
+These guys need and deserve our thanks and appreciation.

-- Find & connect with Planters working all over Louisiana HERE.
+- Find and connect with Planters working all over Louisiana HERE.

-- Find & show love to planters working in the North American Mission Board’s 32 Send Cities HERE.
-Pick a city & click the link for Planter Profiles.
+- Find and show love to planters working in the North American Mission Board’s 32 Send Cities HERE.
+Pick a city and click the link for Planter Profiles.

-- Check out a few Planter Appreciation ideas from our New Orleans Send City Coordinator George Ross.
+- Check out a few Planter Appreciation ideas from our New Orleans Send City Missionary George Ross.

 Lake Charles is projected to be one of the fastest growing communities in Louisiana for years to come.
 Oil & gas & chemical manufacturing are booming & have only slowed down slightly with drops in oil prices.
 Carey Baptist Association & Director of Missions Bruce Baker serve this area, representing Calcasieu, Cameron, & Jefferson Davis Parishes.
 Planters & partners are needed to reach a growing population & a key area for our state for years to come.
 Check out some data on this area: